19 Common Payroll Mistakes You Should Avoid When Paying Your Workers

-Your employees or contractors provide you with working hours, and you compensate them in different ways, the most prominent of which is payroll.
+Your employees provide you with working hours, and you compensate them in different ways, the most prominent of which is payroll.
 Salaries, wages, and other names for remuneration all have the same purpose - providing your workers with value because of the work they did for you.

 1. Miscalculating the payroll or paying the wrong amount